-The International Working Group on Satellite Emergency Mapping (IWG-SEM) is open to membership by representatives of not-for-profit organizations active in Satellite Emergency Mapping.
-Interested Representative Professional Associations that promote the use of satellite technology for emergency management activities are also invited to actively contribute to the Group's efforts (through a representative from the Association staff).
+The International Working Group on Satellite-based Emergency Mapping (IWG-SEM) is open to membership by representatives of all organizations active in satellite emergency mapping.

-Please contact iwg-sem [at] dlr.de (subject: info%20on%20iwg-sem) (IWG-SEM email) for additional information on IWG-SEM membership and activities.
+Please contact czaran [at] unoosa.org (subject: info%20on%20iwg-sem) (IWG-SEM email) for additional information on IWG-SEM membership and activities.

 IWG-SEM compiled its first deliverable - Emergency Mapping Guidelines.
 The aim of the guidelines is to help support an effective exchange and harmonization of emergency mapping efforts leading to improved possibilities for cooperation amongst involved Emergency Mapping Organizations.
 This will facilitate the convergence of the mapping procedures and thematic content across production teams in response organizations, especially in the early response phases of disaster events.
 By enabling easier exchange, merging and quality checking of individual data/information layers generated by more than one Emergency Mapping Organization, the final goal of enhancing coordination and community effectiveness can be achieved among those willing to engage.